Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/MoverList.md

 **Position** specifies the target around which mover proximity should be considered.

 **Direction** specifies the direction around the track *from which* the movers are indexed.
 Therefore MC_Positive_Direction will begin returning movers with the *most positive* absolute position values that are still *less than* the position input.
+In linear, non-closed tracks MC_Shortest_Way can be used to find movers in both directions using the absolute value of the difference between the fixed Position and the mover position.

 ```javascript
 // Select a mover in the MoverList